Backyard Citizen Science Projects for Nature Lovers

 Explore your landscape like never before with citizen science projects that will help researchers learn more about nature.

 Ever thought about becoming a scientist?
 What if you could do it with no extra schooling, from the comfort of home?
 If that sounds intriguing, then citizen science is right up your alley.
-Citizen science projects people of all ages and skill levels to help gather data on a variety of subjects, like bird nesting, monarch migration, and the changes in season.
-Scientists use this data to complete research on a much larger scale than they would be able to on their own.
-The internet has made citizen science more accessible than ever before, and millions of people participate in projects each year..
-If you’d like to join in, check out these backyard citizen science projects you can do right in your own garden.
+Citizen science projects allow people of all ages and skill levels to help gather data on a variety of subjects, like bird nesting, monarch migration, and the changes in season.
+The internet has made citizen science more accessible than ever before, and millions of people participate in projects each year.

-eBird (a project of the Cornell Lab of Ornithology) is the backyard citizen science project for birders.
-More than 500 million bird spottings have been reported to eBird in the last 15 years, and it’s become the number one place to go for information on birding hotspots, tracking, and more.
-The smartphone app makes it easy to use in the field, but you can also submit sightings using your computer.
-Learn more and submit your to eBird sightings here.
+eBird is the ultimate citizen science project for birders.
+More than 500 million bird spottings have been reported to eBird in the last 15 years, and it’s become the No. 1 place to go for information on birding hot spots, tracking and more.

 If winter is for watching feeders, spring is for watching nests.
-NestWatch is a backyard citizen science project that monitors nesting birds, tracking their outcomes and exploring trends like timing, number of eggs, and more.
-NestWatchers visit a nest (after taking an online training course in the safest way to do so) every few days and report their findings.
-Get certified and start reporting here.
+NestWatchers monitor nesting birds, tracking their outcomes and exploring trends like timing, number of eggs, success rate and more.
+Join at nestwatch.org.

 Great Backyard Bird Count